LogtalkDotOrg/logtalk3/examples/errors/NOTES.md

 default in your Prolog adapter file and possibly overridden in your settings file).
 See the Handbook section on writing and running applications for a detailed description of the flags.

+The `tutor` tool provides explanations and fix suggestions for compiler warnings and errors messages.
+New users are advised to load it at startup (e.g. from a settings file) for a more friendly experience.